thorlindberg/thesis/dissertation/7-1 experiment-testing.md

 {"break":true}

-As seen in figure {"ref":"sharedextension"} ...
+As seen in figure {"ref":"sharedextension"} the properties of a declared extension must either conform to a shared requirement, if one has been declared, or declare its own local requirements.

 @startuml
 @startjson